+49 (0) 7022 2796-682

 • Electrically conductive/non-electrically conductive particles

-• Definition of the defectiveness via hardness classes
+• Specification of the damage the particles can cause via hardness classes

-Fully automatic analysis of the particles via spectral comparison provides information on:
+Fully automatic analysis of the particles via spectral comparison provides information about:

 • Type of particle